Love Is Blind: UK: Critical response

-The review aggregator Metacritic, which uses a weighted averaged assigned a score of 53 out of 100 based on 4 critic reviews.
+The review aggregator Metacritic, which uses a weighted average, assigned a score of 53 out of 100 based on 4 critic reviews.
 IMDb reports an average rating of 6.9/10 based on 1.1K reviews, with individual episode ratings fluctuating between 6.5 and 7.4.
 The website also ranks the show as #2,030 on its popularity list.

 Elle Muir of The Independent writes that it is "a clone of its US predecessor, only more dull."
-In a similar vein, Carol Midgley of The Times have compared it to "an awful blind date with no humour."
+In a similar vein, Carol Midgley of The Times has compared it to "an awful blind date with no humour."
 Giving it two stars, Elle Hunt of The Guardian called out the show for its hypocrisy, stating that while "it aims to counter a superficial modern dating culture, it is certainly present in the pods."
-Even though India Block of The Standard remarked that it was a "bingeable" show, she critiqued it for falling short off its premise.
+Even though India Block of The Standard remarked that it was a "bingeable" show, she critiqued it for falling short of its premise.